mchara01/WAV-Audio-Files-Processing-Library/README.md

 ### Available functionalities
 Options   Information

--list   Meta-information export for a list of .wav audio files
+-list<br />Meta-information export for a list of .wav audio files

--mono   Converts the audio file from stereo (existence of 2 channels) to monophonic (existence of only one channel).
+-mono<br />Converts the audio file from stereo (existence of 2 channels) to monophonic (existence of only one channel).

--mix    Mixing of two tracks
+-mix<br />Mixing of two tracks

--chop   Slices an audio file from one given second to another.
+-chop<br />Slices an audio file from one given second to another.

 -reverse    Inverts the data of an audio file.